UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Completion Verification:** Players honestly assess and confirm the completion of each day's todo by marking a checkmark.

+  - **Immediate CP Rewards:** Upon completing each todo, the player immediately gains CP calculated as the floor of the square root of the current consecutive day count within the quest.
+For example, on day 4 of a streak, the reward is floor(√4) = 2 CP.

   - **Failure Reporting:** If a player fails to complete a todo, they must explicitly report the failure, resulting in the quest's failure.

 - **Completing a Quest:**

-  - **Daily Rewards:**

-    - Each completed todo rewards CP calculated as the floor of the square root of the current consecutive day count within the quest.
-For example, on day 4 of a streak, the reward is floor(√4) = 2 CP.

-  - **Quest Completion:**

-    - Upon completing the quest, the player receives their pledged CP back, plus the CP earned from each todo.
+  - **Return of Pledged CP:** Upon completing the quest, the player receives their pledged CP back.

 - **Quest Failure:**